 Does the Financial Ombudsman protect corporate clients?

-The FCA also plays a role in the regulation of banks, alongside commercial companies handling people’s money.
+The FCA also plays a role in the regulation of banks alongside dedicated payment providers, enforcing regulation that goes beyond the scope of secure and safe money transfers.
 Banks, which were traditionally overseen by the FSA until it was split in 2012, are now inspected by 3 regulatory bodies: HMRC, PRA and the FCA.

 Each one of the regulators is responsible for different things.
-The FCA’s specific roles with banks is to make sure competitiveness is maintained, and making sure the banks day-to-day activity is compliant with the legal requirements, such as capital requirements, credit requirements, exposure requirements and transparency requirements.
+The FCA’s specific role with banks is to make sure competitiveness is maintained, and the bank’s day-to-day activity is compliant with the UK’s legal framework, such as capital requirements, credit requirements, exposure requirements and transparency requirements.

 Final Notes About Money Transfer Security

 If you wish to make a safe money transfer from the UK it is an absolute necessity to check whether the company you plan to use for international money transfers is in fact an FCA authorised payment provider.
 International money transfer regulations in the UK are some of the most extensive controls to be implemented anywhere in the world (after all they have more payment providers registered there than anywhere else – see our guide to UK currency brokers) but the same applies if you want to make a secure money transfer from another country – be sure the firm is an authorized payment institution of another major regulatory body (such as ASIC or FINCEN).
 That’s the FIRST and MAIN requirement you should have as a customer who wishes for a safe and secure money transfer.
 Be sure to do your due diligence though – ensure the firm has a strong credit rating, is turning profit and offers segregated client accounts.